floresbakker/htmlvoc/README.md

 # Status

 Stable, but no release yet.
 Work in progress together with the community group [Semantic HTML-vocabulary](https://www.w3.org/community/htmlvoc/).
+We aim for a preliminary release in the end of 2024, together with a draft report on the vocabulary.

 # Background